HAKORADev/VODER/Guide.md

 ### What Dialogue Mode Is

-VODER's dialogue system enables multi-speaker script generation.
+VODER's dialogue system enables multi‑speaker script generation.
 You write a script with multiple characters, assign voice references to each character, and VODER generates a cohesive audio track where each line is spoken by the appropriate voice.

 **What It Is NOT:**